 This creates a truly powerful cinematic experience, not unlike Terrance Davies ‘Distant Voices, Still Lives’.
 Ray and Liz is a snapshot of a society where class and background impact the opportunity for achievement and family development.
-However, where Ray and Liz differs to previous powerful portrayals of family life, is in its critique not only of family dysfunction and poverty but of a society unwilling to challenge, support and care for the children subject to this existence.
+However, where Ray and Liz differs to previous powerful portrayals of family life, is in its critique not only of family dysfunction and poverty.
+But also of a society unwilling to challenge, support and care for the children subject to this existence.
 Schools stand ideally by, and community members only step in once the full reality of a childhood lacking love and care is truly revealed.
 Ray and Liz provides a social commentary that not reflects the inability of parents to care, but also the unwillingness of society to do the same.

-Subjects of mental health, learning disabilities and addiction are handled carefully, the taboo and inability of 1980s Britain to identify and provide support to these clearly visible for the outset; remaining secret within family boundaries, unspoken and unresolved.
+Subjects of mental health, learning disabilities and addiction are handled carefully.
+The taboo and inability of 1980s Britain to identify and provide support to these clearly visible for the outset, remaining secret within family boundaries, unspoken and unresolved.